zecarlos94/pvsio-web/src/client/app/widgets/car/documentation/tutorials_jsdoc/Arcade/Arcade.md

 trackLayout: []
 ```

-> The desired layout, 'trackLayout' optional field, will only be translated into canvas segments, which will be represented by the Arcade widget, by the generateDesiredTrack() method.
+> The desired layout, 'trackLayout' optional field, will only be translated into canvas segments, which will be represented by the Arcade widget, by the generateTrackBasedOnTrackLayoutOptField() method.
 The generateStraightTrack() and generateTrackCurvesSlopes() methods can be invoked when the user wants to render random track, with only straight lines or with straight lines, curves and slopes, respectively.

-> Invoking the above APIs ( generateStraightTrack(),generateTrackCurvesSlopes(),generateDesiredTrack ) results in the creation of a JSON file with the following structure,
+> Invoking the above APIs ( generateStraightTrack(),generateTrackCurvesSlopes(),generateTrackBasedOnTrackLayoutOptField() ) results in the creation of a JSON file with the following structure,

 ```
 generatedJSON = {